Aseprite Importers

 Visibility and Import flags are not to be confused.
 You may want to import an invisible prop that will be made visible during the course of the game (think two props for an open and a closed door, that you want to switch based on player's actions).

-The Rescan button at the top allows you to refresh the tags list if you make any changes.
+The Rescan button at the top allows you to refresh the tags list if you make any changes to the source file.
 It will be your quick-iteration best friend.
 Rescanning the tags will not overwrite the preferences you already selected for each tag.
-It will anyway update the frame count references for each animation, get rid of tags that are no more available, and add new ones.
+It will anyway update the frame count references for each animation, get rid of tags that are no longer available, and add new ones.

-In the Options dropdown (4), you can set some parameters for the importer:
+Under the list you can set two parameters (4) for the importer:

 Tip